 - The NCSC will help the owner with advice so that the security problem can be solved as quickly as possible.

 - The NCSC asks you to give us information on whether and how there has already been contact with the organisation.

-The NCSC has published a general guideline for Responsible Disclosure.
-This guideline helps organisations to draft their own Responsible Disclosure Policy.
+The NCSC has published a general guideline for Coordinated Vulnerability Disclosure.
+This guideline helps organisations to draft their own Coordinated Vulnerability Disclosure policy.
 In addition, it gives reporters a guide on how to act in finding and reporting a vulnerability.